 M&M Holiday Mint Chocolate Cookies

-Chewy chocolate cookies studded with Holiday Mint M&M’s.
-This cookie recipe is perfect for the holiday season!
+Chewy M&M mint chocolate cookies.
+This mint chocolate cookie recipe is perfect for the holiday season!

 Three cheers for sugar week on the blog!
 I worried (a teensy bit) about posting too many sweet recipes in a row, and then realized that that is why the holidays are so darn special.